Pirita Tolvanen sitting by a desk with posters behind her on a wall

 • Two-year home country residency requirement: Fulbright grantees cannot apply for a work permit or a migrant visa during the next two years after the Fulbright period.
 Fulbright grantees with J-1 visas are subject to a two-year home-country physical presence requirement.
 It requires the grantee to return home for at least two years after the exchange visitor program.
 However, normal tourist visits and for example studying in the U.S. is possible.
 Read more about this requirement on the U.S. Department of State website.

-Cost-sharing the grant with your institution?
+Cost-sharing the grant with your institution/organization?

 • The ASLA-Fulbright MCPD grant can be cost-shared with the applicant’s home institution/organization.

-• Applicants from higher education institutions must attach the “cost-share agreement form” to the application even if the applicant’s home institution will not share costs of the grant.
+• Applicants with an institutional affiliation must attach the “cost-share agreement form” to the application even if the applicant’s home institution will not share costs of the grant.

-• Read more about the cost-shared grant programs on the Fulbright Finland Foundation website.
+• Applicants from higher education institutions can read more about the cost-shared grant programs on the Fulbright Finland Foundation website.

 How to apply?